Our Story

 In the summer of 2018, as I was boxing up the newest lot of our two-year-old's outgrown baby clothes I suddenly became very aware of all the boxes of outgrown baby clothes just sitting there in our daughter’s closet.
 Most of the cute little items were only worn a few times, some not at all (cringe) before our daughter outgrew them.

-Later, I learned that the average article of clothing used about 1000 gallons of water to produce.
-So, the math translated to 79,000,000,000 (79 billion) gallons of precious, precious water being used to grow, dye, and treat clothing just (inhale) sitting (exhale) in closets.
+Later, I learned that the average article of clothing used about 500 gallons of water to produce.
+So, the math translated to 39.5 trillion gallons of precious, precious water being used to grow, dye, and treat clothing just (inhale) sitting (exhale) in closets.
 Then I started thinking in terms of wasted dollars and I began to feel guilty, of course, because that's just what some moms do.
 And remember, these numbers are only based on 10% of the 3.95 million kids born in the USA in 2016.
 The waste was so overwhelming.

 The more I researched the more I became aware of how unsustainable the fashion industry actually was.
 I learned terms like fashion circularity and sustainable fashion.
 With few options that seemed to truly contribute to circularity or sustainability or save our family any type of money, a fire began to burn.
-I saw the situation as a call to action: Create a clean and welcoming space where the most fiscally, environmentally, and socially responsible shoppers can connect with like-minded souls and use their perfect clothing sitting in their closets as currency for clothes they do want.
+I saw the situation as a call to action: Create a clean and welcoming space where the most fiscally, environmentally, and socially responsible shoppers can connect with like-minded souls and use their perfect clothing sitting in their closets as currency for clothes they feel good and look great in.

 And voila, Thread Local360 was born!